minetest/minetest/doc/lua_api.md

     * `groups`: Damage groups of the object
     * `tool_capabilities`: Tool capabilities table of the item
-    * `time_from_last_punch`: time in seconds since last punch action
+    * `time_from_last_punch`: time in seconds since last punch action (default: an amount to produce full damage instead of partial)
     * `wear`: Amount of wear the item starts with (default: 0)